dddiias/ads2/README.md

 #
 **Node class**

-Element - object field
+- Element - object field
-Prev - object field, reference to the previous node Next - object field, reference to the next node
+- Prev - object field, reference to the previous node
+- Next - object field, reference to the next node
+#
+Assignment was done on Java (OpenJDK version 19), using JetBrains IntelliJ IDEA